vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-f`, `--force`
       Do not ask for confirmation on standard input, initiate shutdown immediately.

+    `--abort`
+      Abort an already running shutdown and export of all pools.
+Some pools can already be exported and others can be left in a partially exported state, i.e. the pools can be disabled and some or all containers can be stopped.
+      To recover such pools after an aborted shutdown, use `pool export --force --no-stop-containers` on remaning pools followed by `pool import -a`.

 `help` [*command...*]
   Shows a list of commands or help for one command